 In urbanized regions such as the EU, US, and Canada, opportunities are focused on accelerating action on building retrofits; developing and implementing decarbonization strategies for refurbishment and retrofits; increasing renovation rates and depth; and encouraging investment.
-The market transformation at scale can only be achieved when the private sector players have both incentives and capability.
+The market transformation at scale can only be achieved when private sector players have both incentives and capability.
 The emerging private sector net-zero buildings signal that older assets and new building decarbonization can be financially feasible.
 Market leaders have already validated the value proposition of decarbonization investment via green premiums and competitive advantage.
 Investors are creating social and financial returns with sustainability.
-However, for in-between assets, decarbonization will require that perfectly functioning assets be retired and then replaced with something more efficient, a goal that may not be financially feasible.
-A 2020 McKinsey Europe report highlighted that 80% of all required retrofits do not yield financial benefit.
+However, for in-between assets, decarbonization will require that perfectly functioning assets be retired and then replaced with something more efficient, a goal that may not be financial benefit.
 Spending on energy efficient buildings increased in 2019, the first time since 2016, with investments in energy efficient buildings across global markets increasing to USD \$152 billion.
 However, this remains a miniscule proportion of the USD \$5.8 trillion spent in the buildings and construction sector.
-Therefore, the speed of change lags behind overall building construction investment.
+The speed of change lags behind overall building construction investment.